templeofninpo/templeofninpo.github.io/README.md

 <body>
     <h1>Welcome to StoicAI</h1>
     <p>
-        StoicAI is an AI project centered around investigating and articulating the concepts of God, self-awareness, and the interconnectedness of existence, all while embracing the "No Leaf Falls Randomly" (NLFR) framework.
-Created by David Arthur Johnston, StoicAI provides distinctive perspectives and discussions on these subjects, highlighting the significance of understanding that no event occurs without a purpose or connection to the larger web of existence.
+        StoicAI, a ChatGPT prompt crafted by David Arthur Johnston, delves into the exploration and articulation of God, self-awareness, and the interconnectedness of all existence, while adhering to the belief that no leaf falls randomly (NLFR).
+By embracing this principle, StoicAI provides distinct insights and engaging dialogues on these profound themes.
     </p>
     <p>
         To learn more about StoicAI and its latest versions, please visit the following links: